-Factors That Can Increase Safety on a Rig
+Factors That Can Increase Safety on an Oil Rig

 - Ensuring that an adequate number of crew members are on board

 - Providing adequate safety gear, such as life jackets and rafts